fl4p/fugu-mppt-firmware/README.md

 prevent damage from transient over-voltage.
 Because a solar panel is very similar to a constant current source, `IinCTRL` and `IoutCTRL` can be slower.

+`IoutCTRL` and `PowerCTRL` both have variable set-points, provided by charging algorithm and temperature feedback, respectively.

 In each loop iteration we update all controllers and pick the one with the lowest response value.
 If it is positive, we can proceed with the MPPT.
 Otherwise, we halt MPPT and decrease the duty cycle proportionally to the control value.